 Figure 2.1.
-Trophic State Index (TSI) based upon Secchi disk (meters) measurements in Leesville Lake from 2010-2022.
+Trophic State Index (TSI) based upon Secchi disk (meters) measurements in Leesville Lake from 2010-2023.
 Y-axis reflects the calculated TSI for each of the three primary sampling stations throughout the reservoir.
 The shaded box represents the mesotrophic range for TSI where below this range is oligotrophic conditions and above represents eutrophic conditions.

-In 2022, predictions of trophic state using Secchi depth suggested LVL water clarity continued to improve (Figure 2.1).
-The reservoir continues to be eutrophic however the station at the dam continued to improve in clarity and measured as mesotrophic for the first time since 2014.
-This is an encouraging trend based on clarity.
+In 2023, predictions of trophic state using Secchi depth suggested LVL water clarity well maintains itself (Figure 2.1).
+The reservoir continues to be eutrophic however the station at the dam continued to improve in clarity and measured as mesotrophic for the third year in a row.
+This is an encouraging trend based on clarity and suggests the water quality in this portion of the reservoir is improving.

 Comparing this trend from the headwaters (Toler Bridge) through the Dam we see a very distinct pattern.
 Toler Bridge is expected to have the most eutrophic waters based on Secchi calculations with increasing clarity and improved TSI moving down lake to the dam.
 But this trend is variable and driven by two competing factors.
 Water from SML tail water release can be extremely clear even to the point of oligotrophic.
 Pigg River on the other hand can be very turbid to the point of hypereutrophy.
 Often what we see here is the predominance of tail release over Pigg River inputs.
-It is clear in 2022 that tailwaters were a strong influence on water quality clarity in the upper portion of the reservoir.
+In 2023, these trends appeared consistent as we have observed in the past.
+The slight increase in trophic state at Toler Bridge, relative to 2022, may be a result of decreased clarity due to increased phytoplankton growth from reduced Pigg River inputs due to dry conditions.
+This is supported by slight increase in Chlorophyll a trophic state (Fig 2.3) and reduction in TP TSI (Fig 2.2).